 Fortunately, the majority of homes in Carrollton are equipped with central air systems.
 The likelihood of finding a property without HVAC is slim.
 Still, a ductless mini-split is a smart option in several scenarios:

 You’re building an addition: Your existing HVAC unit is sized according to the square footage of your home.
 Increasing your home’s footprint might necessitate a larger central air conditioning system.
 Rather than upgrade and extend ductwork to your new space, a ductless mini-split offers easier AC installation.
 It will operate separately from your current AC unit, providing targeted comfort for the added room.

 You need AC in your garage: If you’re converting your garage or attic into a livable space, a mini-split is your best bet for indoor climate control: no need to extend your ductwork and tax your current HVAC system.

 A ductless mini-split has advantages beyond easy installation:

 More energy efficient: By virtue of operating without ducts, which lose up to 30 percent of conditioned air, these systems are significantly more efficient than a conventional HVAC unit.

-Bottom line: Ductless mini-splits are a viable alternative to conventional central air systems, providing target comfort and longterm savings.
-To learn more, contact the pros at Lex Air Conditioning and Heating.
+Bottom line: Ductless mini-splits are a viable alternative to conventional central air systems, providing target comfort and long-term savings.
+To learn more, contact the Carrollton HVAC technicians at Lex Air Conditioning and Heating.
 Call (972) 217-8955 to schedule a consultation.